Rookiee111/AdvertiseX-Data-Engineering/Ingestion/Readme.md

 3) genericConsumer -> its a spark streaming application that reads data from kafka, performs transformation.

 The above code is just a psuedo code for demo and explainability purposes, and is not actually created/tested to be run.

+For correlating ad_impression and clicks conversion, it would be best to create a view on top the tables containing clicks data and ad_impression data, instead of combining data into clicks table and mixing data, to ensure data purity is maintained.
+For that, I have created a views.sql file that contains the logic on how to correlate.